Poyters/stella/README.md

 ### Version 0.5.0 (unreleased)
 - Update doc tests
+- Add to Time module conversions from miliseconds or seconds to HMS format

 ### Version 0.4.0 (21 October 2020)
 - Stella module can return current version of package